When you're researching travel insurance it's important not to focus on the price alone.

 Discover more about international travel insurance included with eligible CommBank credit cards.

 Be upfront about your health: You must tell the insurer of any pre-existing medical issues.
-Not doing so may leave you counting the cost if something goes wrong and your pre-existing medical condition is excluded from cover.
+If you don’t, you run the risk of having no cover for any of your pre-existing medical conditions.

 Act on travel warnings: You do yourself no favours by purposefully putting yourself in harm’s way.
 Getting travel insurance retrospectively after a travel warning won’t wash either.
 Don’t ignore a travel warning – it could invalidate your travel insurance.